Wa-wann/steganotool/README.md

 # steganotool

 The aims of this tool is to hide and unhide text from a png image.
+It has been tested on Linux System.

 ```positional arguments:
   action                hide or unhide.
 It is used to select if you hide or unhide a text into an image